AlexNisulescu/CompanyAnalyzer/README.md

     python3 companyanalyzer.py

-The script has no options required at running, except the existence of Tickers where the will need to be placed on a new row the tickers of the companies which you want to analyze.
+The script has no options required at running, except the existence of Tickers where they will need to be placed on a new row the tickers of the companies which you want to analyze.

 ## Contributors